Sweat Equity FAQs

 How do I ensure fair compensation for my sweat equity?

-It also helps to understand how equity is structured - vesting schedules, ownership percentages, and what happens if the business is sold or shut down.
+It also helps to understand how startup equity works in general, vesting schedules, ownership percentages, and what happens if the business is sold or shut down.
 Most importantly, make sure you’re comfortable with the balance between risk and reward.
 Fairness isn’t just about numbers - it’s also about how decisions are made and how you're treated along the way.

 What if I'm not sure about the value of my contributions?